Back to overview

 FAQ

 No. For many strategies with longer expirations, minute-level resolution is sufficient.
-Second Drilldown is especially valuable for 0DTE strategies and scenarios where the exact timing of the exit makes the difference.
+Drilldown is especially valuable for 0DTE strategies and scenarios where exact exit timing makes the difference.
+Second-level precision is often already a major improvement.
+Tick-level precision becomes useful when you also want the exit value itself to be as close to actual market behavior as possible.

-Yes, because additional second-level data is loaded and analyzed within the exit minute.
-That is why Second Drilldown is not available for mass backtests (batch backtests) – the additional computation time would be too high.
+Yes, because additional second-level or tick-level data is loaded and analyzed within the exit minute.
+That is why Drilldown is not available for mass backtests (batch backtests) – the additional computation time would be too high.

 What exactly is the difference between NBBO and trade data?